thewmh/wizardunicorn.ninja/frontend-masters/fem-fundamentals-functional-js.md

 {thing1, thing2} = {thing1: true, thing2: false};
 {% endhighlight %}

+Objects do not have an order, but the names do have to match.
+If you think or expect that an object needs an order, you should be using an array.

 ### Destructuring Challenge

+Create an object that looks like this:

+{"name": "Rusty", "room": "kitchen", "weapon": "candlestick"}

+Extract out the weapon and location using destructuring

 ### Destructuring Solution

+let {name, room, weapon} = {"name": "Rusty", "room": "kitchen", "weapon": "candlestick"}

 ### Destructuring Examples

+On extracting data and working with nested data structures

+{% highlight javascript %}
+// Destructuring === arrays

+var [a, b] = [1, 2];
+console.log(a, b);
+//=> 1 2

+// reassigning values to existing object

+{thing1, thing2} = {thing1: true, thing2: false};
+{% endhighlight %}

 ## List Transformations